 You must file a lawsuit within the time specified by the statute of limitations.
 The statute of limitations are deadlines for filing civil suits and vary by state.

 Here is what you need to know about the statute of limitations for a car accident in California.
-We recommend contacting an experienced California car accident lawyer to assess your claim.
+We recommend contacting an experienced California auto accident lawyer to assess your claim.

 LET’S TALK ABOUT YOUR CASE